stuartpb/petlogs/petlog-stuixel.md

 # Stuixel, my new Pixel 2 XL

-ok so basically with this new phone I've already stated getting pretty wild with it right out of the gate, so I figure I should probably start keeping a petlog of everything I'm doing to it, since it is effectively a pet Linux box in my pocket
+ok so basically with this new phone I've already started getting pretty wild with it right out of the gate, so I figure I should probably start keeping a petlog of everything I'm doing to it, since it is effectively a pet Linux box in my pocket

 ## unboxed